This Episode is titled, Knox, Knox, Who’s There?

 The Scottish Parliament then asked Knox and five colleagues to write a Confession of Faith, the First Book of Discipline, and The Book of Common Order—all of which cast the Protestant faith of Scotland in a distinctly Calvinist and Presbyterian mode.

 Knox finished out his years as preacher at St. Giles, helping shape the developing Protestantism in Scotland.
 During this time, he wrote his History of the Reformation of Religion in Scotland.

 Though he remains a paradox to many, Knox was clearly a man of great courage: one man standing before Knox’s open grave said, “Here lies a man who neither flattered nor feared any flesh.”
 Knox’s legacy is large: his spiritual progeny includes some 750,000 Presbyterians in Scotland, 3 million in the US, and many millions more worldwide.

-I was recently in Edinburgh and had a chance to visit St. Giles.
+When visiting Edinburgh some years ago, I had a chance to visit St. Giles.
 It’s an impressive cathedral church.
-You can definitely see the difference in it form a classic Roman Catholic Cathedral, which of course it was before the Reformation.
-But the long Protestant occupation has removed many of the ritual furnishings of a Catholic church.
+You can definitely see the difference from a classic Roman Catholic Cathedral, which it was before the Reformation.
+But long Protestant occupation has removed many of the ritual furnishings of a Catholic church.

-What I find a genuinely sad affair is that Knox’s grave lies right next to St. Giles.
-But being some of the most prime real estate in all Scotland, just a few yards of the Royal Mile, today it lies under a parking spot.
+What’s sad is that Knox’s grave lies right next to St. Giles.
+But being some of the most prime real estate in all Scotland, just a few yards of the Royal Mile, today it lies under a parking space.
 Seriously!
 There’s an asphalt parking lot with white lines for cars to park.
-And smack dab in the middle of one parking space is a little plaque marking that this is the burial place of John Knox.
+And smack dab in the middle of one parking spaces is a little plaque marking that this is the burial place of John Knox.

 Hardly anyone knows it’s there.
-A few tours visit it, but it seems mostly forgotten.
 When people are shown it, the response of many is, “Who’s John Knox?”